Scratchbuilding Battlehawk from Gerry Anderson & Christopher Burr's Terrahawks

 The Terrahawk models are all covered in Letraset rubdown transfer lettering and Letraline tapes.
 On this large model it took an awful lot of transfers but luckily I found a shop selling some sheets off cheap.
 The rear wings had to be detailed up before they could be attached due to poor access around the rear areas caused by the design.
 All the panel lines were drawn on with black biro - there are no etched in lines.
 Final details included the application of decals from the Airfix 1/24 scale Harrier kit and some homemade Terrahawk logos.
 The silver colour proved to be slightly lighter than the original studio model, so I've applied a lot more weathering to the model in the last few years to tone it down.

-hadn't rounded off the various edges by the correct
+design I just hadn't rounded off the various edges by the

 rounding off the underneath a little more I could get the